 Introduction Do you remember “Sentence Writing – Step 4 (Compound and Complex Sentences) when we learned about subordinating conjunctions?
 Guess what?
 Clauses that begin with subordinating conjunctions are adverb clauses.
+What Are Adverb Clauses?
+An adverb clause is a group of words that function as an adverb.
+The clause can

 Learning how to use adjective clauses is an essential skill if you wish to form advanced English sentences and express complex thoughts.
 Let’s learn and practice.